-The Board of Directors looks for stories that break new ground and expose wrongdoing – such as corruption, malfeasance, or misuse of power - in the public and private sectors.
+What the Board of Directors looks for: stories that break new ground and expose wrongdoing – such as corruption, malfeasance, or misuse of power – in the public and private sectors.

 The Fund accepts applications for projects on domestic and international issues.
 All entries must be written in English.

 It is Fund policy to pay the first half of approved grants to successful applicants, with the second half of the grant paid on evidence of publication of a finished project in accordance with the original proposal.
 Second half grants are not guaranteed if projects are not completed in a timely fashion.

 The Fund encourages proposals written for ethnic media.
 Grants average $5,000 and cover out-of-pocket expenses such as travel, document collection, and equipment rental.
 The Fund also considers requests for small stipends.